PARK(ing) Day: Applicant FAQs

 Are there restrictions on how tall items can be?

-Any items over three feet in height must be placed within four feet of the curb, not next to the travel lane.
+Any items over 3’ in height must be placed within 4’ of the curb, not next to the travel lane.

 How can I protect or enclose my spot?

-It is mandatory that you place orange traffic cones or posts that are a minimum of 36 inches tall along the edges of your park.
+Yes!
+In fact, you are required to place orange traffic cones or posts that are at least 36” tall along the edges of your park.
 On arterial streets you’ll need at least seven cones or posts, and on residential streets you should have at least five.
-These will help to define the edges of your park and provide separation from moving traffic.
-Refer to the PARK(ing) Day Standard Layout Plan for more details.
+These will help to define the edges of your park and provide separation from traffic.
+Refer to the PARK(ing) Day Application for more details.

 Where can I rent traffic cones and temporary No Parking signs?